-RCAI Private Key is backed up multi person control and kept in a secure manner.
+RCAI Private Key is kept in a secure manner under split control

 6.2.4.
 Method of Destroying Private Key

 Private signature keys will be deleted or zeroised when they are no longer needed, or when the certificates to which they correspond expire or are revoked.
 Prior to disposal, the Hardware cryptographic modules will be physically destroyed.